 Although replacing pavers can be prohibitively expensive, you may be surprised to learn that earthy, unique natural slate tiles are actually surprisingly affordable.
-12×12 tiles can be had for less than $2 per square foot at home depot.
+Tiles that are 12×12 can be had for less than $2 per square foot at Home Depot.

 You can go all out and professionally replace a walkway like this example, or just use them to create a garden pathway that looks a little nicer than cheap concrete pavers.

 If your listing doesn’t already have shutters, you can buy pre-made ones or build new ones with a contractor for less than you might expect.
 Even though they’ll be purely decorative, they’re a great way to break up the monotony of the exterior of a home.
 I wish more builders would add them.

 20. Create a Front Yard Seating or Gardening Area

 If you have a large enough front yard, why not carve out a little seating or gardening area?
 You do it on the cheap with say, a bird bath, some nicer chairs, and a small table.

 Replacing the mailbox is great, but if you truly want to impress your potential clients, pay special attention to the plantings around the mailbox.
 Just make sure they’re local and seasonally appropriate.

 Nothing says homey and cute like some window boxes overflowing with bright, happy flowers.
 While they’re not super difficult to build or install, if you’re going custom, it’s probably a good idea to hire a pro.
 After all, you’re dealing with moisture, weight, and possibly animal life on your window sills!